Art Projector Guide

 Digital Art Projectors vs. Home Theater Projectors

-On this page I used to recommend digital art projectors, made for the express purpose of tracing or enlarging art.
+On this page I used to recommend so-called "digital art projectors," made for the express purpose of tracing or enlarging art.
 They were similar to the projectors discussed above, but came with extra features designed specifically to help artists: custom grid layouts and built-in image functions like flip, skew, and rotation controls.
 They were also billed as being brighter, more portable, and as having better color accuracy and contrast than other projectors.
 The catch was that they were expensive, with some models costing over a thousand dollars.

 But in recent years, digital home theater projectors (especially LED projectors) improved so much that it no longer makes sense to spend so much on a digital art projector.
 However, if you're interested in checking them out, Blick still sells the Artograph Flare 450 Digital Projector (affiliate link).
 In addition to added features for artists (like 12 built-in grid patterns), its biggest selling point is portability thanks to the small size and built-in battery.